-New phone models arrive monthly.
-Most phone product lines get an annual refresh.
+New phone models arrive all the time.
+The phone product lines get an annual refresh.

-Apple usually does its annual iPhone launches all at once.
-In most years this happens in the run up to Christmas.
+Apple holds its annual iPhone launches all at once.
+In recent years this has always happened three or four months before Christmas.

-Top Android phone makers like Samsung, Huawei and Nokia have a few product lines.
+Top Android phone makers like Samsung, Huawei and Nokia have more than one product lines.
 Each line gets its own annual update.
-The phone makers tend to stagger their launches.
+The phone makers tend to stagger their launches throughout the year.

 Add in the smaller brands and yes, we see a dozen notable phone launches each year.

 Goodbye two year phone refresh cycle